benjamingreenberg/ogr2bqjson/README.md

 ## Output Files

 - **filename.json**: A file containing the geographic features, one per line, in newline delimited JSON (ndjson) format, that can be imported into a BigQuery table.
-The schema will consist of the following columns, unless the *--convert_options* and/or *--columns* flags are used to alter them:
+The schema will consist of the following columns, unless the *&#x2011;&#x2011;convert_options* and/or *&#x2011;&#x2011;columns* flags are used to alter them:
   - **geometry**: The feature's geometry member importable as a [GEOGRAPHY data type](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#geography_type)
   - **geojson**: The entire feature, including properties and geometry, as a GeoJSON WGS84 formatted STRING
   - One column for each item within the *properties* member of the features
 - **filename_SCHEMA.json**: A file containing a json version of the schema that can be used to programmatically create a table in BigQuery.
-Use the *--skip_schema* option to prevent this file from being created
+Use the *&#x2011;&#x2011;skip_schema* option to prevent this file from being created
 - **filename_SCHEMA.txt**: A plaintext file that can be used to copy/paste the schema when using the BigQuery Console to create a table.
-Use the *--skip_schema* option to prevent this file from being created
+Use the *&#x2011;&#x2011;skip_schema* option to prevent this file from being created
 - **filename_GeoJSONSeq.geojson**: The GeoJSONSeq file temporalty created, and then deleted, during the conversion process.

 ## Tips / Troubleshooting